SigmaJahan/DEFault-DNN-Debugging/0_Artifact_Testing/README.md

 ## Known Limitations
 - Full experiment replication requires access to high-performance computing resources (e.g., Compute Canada).
-- To reduce computational overhead, we provide extracted dynamic and static features from the sample PixelCNN model.
+- To reduce computational overhead, we provided extracted dynamic and static features from the sample PixelCNN model.
 These pre-processed features allow the scripts to run efficiently while producing the same results as those discussed in the paper.

 ---